JakobKSvaneborg/gpaw/doc/tutorialsexercises/electronic/pdos/pdos.rst

 calculation.
 The projections onto the projector functions are always present, hence using these takes no extra computational effort.

-See also the new API for calculating a PDOS:
+See also the new API for calculating a PDOS: :ref:`dos_calculator_api`.

 -----------------